Kitura/Kitura/README.md

 3. Clone, build and install the libdispatch library.
 The complete instructions for building and installing this library are  [here](https://github.com/apple/swift-corelibs-libdispatch/blob/experimental/foundation/INSTALL), though, all you need to do is just this
- `git clone --recursive -b experimental/foundation https://github.com/apple/swift-corelibs-libdispatch.git && cd swift-corelibs-libdispatch && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`
+ `$ git clone --recursive -b experimental/foundation https://github.com/apple/swift-corelibs-libdispatch.git && cd swift-corelibs-libdispatch && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

 Now you are ready to develop your first Kitura app.
 Check [Kitura Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Getting Started](#getting-started).